We are Scott and Ren Fridenberg and collecting counties is what keeps us moving.

 In 2004 Scott and I visited Fort Worth, Texas, and saw a place full of beauty, history, and opportunities.
 Within 30 days of our visit, we moved to the area.
 From that move forward, we have allowed travel to have an effect on us as a couple and as individuals.
 These effects range from new experiences, making new friends, to finding surprises in history and activities.

 Scott and I met through a medieval recreation society called The Society for Creative Anachronism (SCA).
 This is a non-profit organization that celebrates the culture, art, and history of pre-17th-century Europe.
 He was involved in what is called bardic which is storytelling, and I was becoming interested in period hand embroidery styles.
 This organization enabled us to make friends all over the Texas and Oklahoma area causing our move to the Fort Worth area rather simple.
-During 2004 through to 2008 we didn’t do much travel except to attend SCA events.
+From 2004 through to 2008 we didn’t do much travel except to attend SCA events.

 In late 2006 we moved from Texas back to Oklahoma for a while.
 We lived in Stillwater, Oklahoma, and it was there we discovered something very interesting, the back roads in Oklahoma were wrapped in history.
 It was at that time we put together our very first travel blog called Backroads Oklahoma.
 Unfortunately, we did not keep the site and all of the information is gone, but it was the very start of us deciding to do more with the travel than just “go”.
 On that website, we traveled throughout Oklahoma from Tulsa to Oklahoma City finding places like Ingalls where the famous shoot-out between the Doolin and Dalton gangs happened, the Washington Irving Trail Museum where the adventurer camped while surveying the area, and many other old forgotten relics of Oklahoma.